 In addition, most approaches targeting vascular endothelial growth factor (VEGF) to inhibit tumor angiogenesis have not lived up to expectations.
 As a result, our research collaborators, Drs.
 Chen and Zhu and others, delved more deeply into the process of tumor angiogenesis and were able to make significant advances in the mechanistic understanding of tumor vascularization.
 Their research not only suggests that normalization of malignant tumor vasculature has the potential to turn the TME from immunosuppressive to immunostimulatory, but also that targeting this specific pathway could be a novel and effective approach to enhance the efficacy of immunotherapies and chemotherapeutic agents.

-Our lead program leverages these new insights by blocking CD93, a novel target identified downstream of VEGF that has been shown to play a critical role in the abnormal development of tumor vasculature.
-We are currently advancing our lead candidate, DC-6001, a potential first-in-class monoclonal antibody targeting CD93, through late pre-clinical development.
+Our lead programs leverage these new insights by blocking CD93, a novel receptor target identified downstream of VEGF that has been shown to play a critical role in the abnormal development of tumor vasculature.
+We are currently advancing two monoclonal antibody candidates (DCBY02 and DCSZ11), each of which targets different epitopes of the CD93 receptor, into the clinic.